people3k/robinson2020/README.md

 ### Acknowledgements

-This compendium was created using the [`rrtools` package by Ben Marwick](https://github.com/benmarwick/rrtools), which is ✨pure magic ✨for doing reproducible research.
+This compendium was created using the [`rrtools` package by Ben Marwick](https://github.com/benmarwick/rrtools), which is ✨ pure magic ✨ for doing reproducible research.